fulltopic/fulltopic.github.io/docs/caffe2/cuda/gpu_related.md

 _*_A block would be executed after occupying block completed?
 That is something related to STREAM_*_

 ### Dynamic Parameters
+In general, When discussing GPU performance, in most cases, we are talking about throughput.
+The throughput is often measured by Occupancy, and occupancy is measured by number of running Warps.

 For certain GPU, the fixed parameters are:

 * Number of SM